magepow/magento-2-lazy-load/README.md

 Images and products account for 70% of content on e-commerce websites.
 Reducing waiting time to load images makes the customer experience smoother, while also improving website performance.

-Lazy Load extension is the perfect solution to optimize your Magento website:
+[**Lazy Load extension by Magepow**](https://magepow.com/magento-2-lazy-load-extension.html) is the perfect solution to optimize your Magento website:

 - Speed up page loading